National Cathedral of Romania

 The National Cathedral (Catedrala Națională), also known as the People's Salvation Cathedral (Catedrala Mântuirii Neamului), is an Eastern Orthodox cathedral in Bucharest, Romania, built to serve as the patriarchal cathedral of the Romanian Orthodox Church.
 It is located in central Bucharest on Spirea's Hill (Arsenal Square), facing the Palace of Parliament.
-At 127 m tall, the cathedral occupies a dominant position in Bucharest's cityscape, being visible from all approaches to the city.
+At 127 meters (133 meters from ground) tall, the cathedral occupies a dominant position in Bucharest's cityscape, being visible from all approaches to the city.

 It is the tallest and largest Eastern Orthodox church building by volume, and area, (Note: Saint Isaac's Cathedral in Saint Petersburg although larger in gross area (7,000 m^{2} the building including colonnades and 7,600 m^{2} with stairway), has a smaller area excluding colonnades (5,000 m^{2}).
 Since 1931 it has been converted into a Russian state museum.) in the world.
-The People's Salvation Cathedral will have the largest collection of church mosaics (interior decoration) in the world when it is completed, having about 25,000 square meters.
+The People's Salvation Cathedral has the largest collection of church mosaics (interior decoration) in the world, covering about 25,000 square meters.
 Also the People's Salvation Cathedral has the world's largest Orthodox iconostasis (23.8 meters long and 17.1 meters high) and the world's largest free-swinging church bell.

 The cathedral is dedicated to the Ascension of Christ, which in Romania is celebrated as Heroes' Day, and to Saint Andrew the Apostle, the protector of Romania.
 The cathedral was consecrated on 25 November 2018, by the Ecumenical Patriarch of Constantinople, Bartholomew I, Patriarch Daniel of Romania and Metropolitan Chrysostomos (gr) of Patras from the Greek Orthodox Church.
-The first patronal feast of the People's Salvation Cathedral was celebrated on 30 November 2018, on the day of Saint Andrew the First Called, and the liturgy was officiated by Patriarch Theophilos III of Jerusalem and Patriarch Daniel of Romania.
 Subsequently, Patriarch Bartholomew I and Patriarch Daniel, returned to jointly consecrate the cathedral's mosaic on 26 October 2025 which also marked permanent opening of the place of worship after 15 years of construction.